jparker/search_lingo/README.md

 `12/31/15`).
 Look at the files in `lib/search_lingo/parsers` for more details.

 The date parser are specifically designed to work with US-formatted dates.
 Time permitting, I will work on making them more flexible.

-As implemented they are also ActiveRecord-centric; this also needs to be reexamined reexamined, either by finding a more agnostic implementation or renaming the parser classes to indicate they are ActiveRecord-only implementations.
-(If going the latter route, a Sequel-specific implementation should also be provided.)
+As implemented they generate queries using AREL.
+In the future, we should try generalizing this behavior to also support Sequel for generating queries.

 ## Development